ando-lab/mdx-natcomm/README.md

 - RAM: 64 GB
 - CPU: 10 cores, 3 GHz/core

-The demo uses simulated data with much small images, and will run quickly on a modest machine without parallel processing (see below).
+The demo uses simulated data with small images, and will run quickly on a modest machine without parallel processing (see below).

 ### Software dependencies